ZeroHubProjects/discord-bot/README.md

 - Server Status Updates
 - OOC chat to Discord channel bridge

-Each feature is represented by a module that can be disabled via config, allowing you to run just what you need.
+Each feature can be disabled via config, allowing you to run just what you need.

 ## Usage example
 Make sure you gave `Go` installed, see https://go.dev/